 What are the most commonly used thermocouple-wire types?

-The industry has adopted and characterized many types, Figure 2, such as Type J, Type K, and others.
+The industry has adopted and characterized many types (Figure 2), such as Type J, Type K, and others.
 Each is standardized in terms of material pairings, performance, insulation color, and other attributes.
 Users select the best pairing based on range, accuracy, and acceptable or preferred operating environment.

 What is the relationship between temperature, thermocouple type, and Seebeck voltage?

-The relationship is monotonic, nonlinear, a function the metals in the pair, and the purity of the metal used is factor, too, of course.
+The relationship is monotonic, nonlinear, a function of the metals in the pair, and the purity of the metal used is a factor, too, of course.
 While many tables were developed in the early days of thermometry, their importance to industry and science led the ASTM (previously known as the American Society for Testing of Materials) and Department of Commerce’s National Bureau of Standards (NBS) – now the National Institute of Standards and Technology (NIST) – to develop detailed, highly accurate, standardized tables showing the temperature-voltage input/output relationships in both directions.

 They also did complex curve-fitting to develop sophisticated non-linear equations which can be used in place of the tables to calculate the temperature from a voltage and vice versa, for all standard types.